andrewhouston113/Multi-Leap-Motion-Setup/README.md

 3) Sensor data will be orientated to a reference sensor using a Kabsch algorithm.
 4) Data fusion between sensor output will be performed, resulting in only one co-ordinate for each joint.
 5) Data will be stored in a C3D file, ready for quantification of kinematic outputs.

+Should you use the code supplied in this repository, please cite:

+'''
+Houston AD., Walters V., Corbett T., Coppack R. (2021) Evaluation of a multi-sensor Leap Motion set-up for biomechanical motion capture of the hand. *Journal of Biomechanics*

+'''